-Configure the frequency of IKE and IPsec Security Associations in SmartConsole > Objects menu > Object Explorer > VPN Communities > VPN Community object > Advanced.
+Configure the frequency of IKE and IPsec Security Associations in SmartConsole > Objects menu > Object Explorer > VPN Communities > the VPN Community object properties > Advanced.
+After the changes, install the Access Control policy.

 Perfect Forward Secrecy

 The keys created by peers during IKE phase II and used for IPsec are based on a sequence of random binary digits exchanged between peers, and on the DH key computed during IKE phase I.